draganacvetanovic/muuankarski.github.io/_posts/2014-11-25-comment-open-science-reseach-forum.markdown

 In addition to substantive research, I write software for accessing and analysing the dataset I use, for example [Eurostat-database](https://github.com/rOpenGov/eurostat), [EU-silc -survey data](https://github.com/muuankarski/r.eusilc) or [Quality of Government data](https://github.com/rOpenGov/rqog) and so forth.
 I primarily use [R-language](http://www.r-project.org/) for statistical computing.

+In addition to my academic affiliations, I do represent here also the [*open science working group*](http://fi.okfn.org/wg/openscience/) of [Open Knowledge Finland](http://fi.okfn.org/), where we try to keep up with discussions abroad, collaborate in research software and try to find out the costs of academic publishing within Finnish universies, for instance.
+(You perhaps visited our stand during the lunch break)

 ----

 My field is a late adopter or a laggard when it comes to each three aspects of this roadmap.